ipfabric/docs/docs/support/known_issues/IP_Fabric/index.md

   information, which is not available through drill-downs.
 More drill-down capabilities are planned for future releases.

-- Jumphost can be activated only from support console.

 - TACACS may be limited to the specific maximum number of simultaneous authentication sessions, preventing discovery of all of the devices in the network.
 If fewer than expected number of devices are discovered, decrease